Requesting a call is the first step toward recovery. Our team is here to help you 24/7.

 Who’s Most at Risk?
 Understanding Disparities in Substance Use

-Certain populations disproportionately struggle with the burden of substance use disorder, including young adults, individuals with a family history of addiction, people experiencing homelessness, and marginalized racial or socioeconomic groups.
-These individuals often face increased risk due to trauma, lack of access to care, or untreated mental illness.
+Certain groups disproportionately struggle with substance use disorder.
+This includes young adults, people with a family history of addiction, those experiencing homelessness, and certain racial or socioeconomic groups.
+These people often face a higher risk due to trauma, lack of access to care, or untreated mental illness.

-For example, women may be more likely to develop physical dependence quickly, while also experiencing more severe withdrawal symptoms and co-occurring mental health disorders.
-Understanding these disparities helps us deliver proper treatment that reflects the full scope of each person’s experience.
+For example, women may be more likely to develop physical dependence quickly, while also having more severe withdrawal symptoms and mental health disorders at the same time.
+Understanding these differences helps us deliver proper treatment that reflects each person’s unique experience.

 The Importance of Access: Receiving Fair and Effective Care

-Understanding the difference between drug dependence vs addiction can influence whether someone receives the right care.
-Unfortunately, stigma and misinformation often prevent people from getting the fair medical coverage or help they need.
+Understanding the difference between drug dependence vs addiction can affect whether someone receives the right care.
+Unfortunately, stigma and false information often prevent people from getting the fair medical coverage or help they need.

-At Hillside Detox, we believe everyone deserves access to compassionate, expert care—regardless of their background, diagnosis, or financial situation.
+At Hillside Detox, we believe everyone deserves access to kind, expert care, no matter their background, diagnosis, or financial situation.

 • Access to needed medications

-• Education about addiction medicine and evidence-based practices
+• Education about addiction medicine and proven practices

-Our team works to ensure that patients receive fair medical coverage, connect with support groups, and develop a recovery plan that is realistic, respectful, and grounded in science.
+Our team works to ensure that patients get fair medical coverage, connect with support groups, and create a recovery plan that is realistic, respectful, and based on science.

 Don't let dependence and addiction be a barrier in receiving treatment for drug use.
 We are here with support from research from the National Institute help you heal.